Friends Of The Little Bighorn Battlefield

 Lame White Man -- Southern Cheyenne

 Lame White Man, a 37-year-old Southern Cheyenne went into battle to encourage the young warriors.
-As a warrior he was highly respected and his presence in this fight would have indeed motivated the warriors to fight harder.
+As a warrior, he was highly respected and his presence in this fight would have indeed motivated the warriors to fight harder.

 Company C Markers--Lame White Man's Charge Carried Over Ridge Just Beyond Center Right Of Picture--Last Stand Hill At Top Center -- Photo © Bob Reece

 It was from somewhere near Greasy Grass Ridge that Lame White Man yelled out to his warriors to follow him, that they could kill all the soldiers.
-Leading this charge, Lame White Man and hundreds of warriors overtook and overwhelmed the brave soldiers of Company C. The fighting was fierce, hand-to-hand and the soldier survivors began to pull back to Company L and over Battle Ridge to meet up with Keogh’s Company I.
+Leading this charge, Lame White Man and hundreds of warriors overwhelmed the brave soldiers of Company C. The fighting was fierce, hand-to-hand and the soldier survivors began to pull back to Company L and over Battle Ridge to meet up with Keogh’s Company I.

 Keogh's Company I Seen From Calhoun Hill, Lame White Man's Charge Came Over Ridge Left Center---Last Stand Hill Center of Photo -- Photo © Bob Reece